 Geocaching adventures recently took The Saint and I to nearby Phinizy Swamp.
 I thought that I had talked about this wonderful place at some point but could not find any links here on this blog.
-Click HERE to learn more about this wonderful free to the public park.

 I cannot believe I have never talked about this place with you as it is a nature lovers paradise here in GEORGIA!
 Maybe I have mentioned this place before but the memory is lacking these days.